 This website was created by Roger Brooking.
-I have a Bachelor of Arts in Political Science from Victoria University and a Diploma in Alcohol & Drug Studies.
+I have a Bachelor of Arts in Political Science from Victoria University and a Diploma in Alcohol & Drug Studies and a Graduate Diploma in Criminology.
 For the last 15 years I have been working as an alcohol and drug counsellor in Wellington and most of my clients are referred to me via the justice system.
 I have a passion for justice and fair play and am currently studying criminology at Victoria University.

 Much of my work as an alcohol and drug counsellor involves conducting assessments on offenders who are either in prison or on probation.
 Over the years I have discovered that the justice system is not quite as ‘just’ as I used to believe.
 Rather than helping and supporting offenders, often it degrades and dehumanises them.
 Once someone gets caught up in this so-called justice system, it becomes a vicious cycle from which it is very hard to escape.